Joshua-Pillai/TREM2_Variants/README.md

 Title: Evaluating the pathogenicity, stability, and stereochemical effects of variants of unknown significance in TREM2 using orthogonal structural analyses

-Authors: Joshua Pillai, Kijung Sung, Zhixia Shi, Chengbiao Wu.
+Authors: Joshua Pillai, Kijung Sung, Linda Shi, Chengbiao Wu.

 Institutions: